|

 Our requirements also included “million dollar”

 views and cooling breezes.
-A decade of research and renting taught us
+A decade of research and renting taught us that

-We’ve provided the cottage with a detailed guide to the cottage and
+cottage has a detailed guide to the property and the island with phone numbers,

-island with phone numbers, etc. We also know stuff happens.
+We also know stuff happens.
 Should anything happen while

 you’re at the cottage, call